The Board of Trustees

 Dr John Robert Maddison

-Parent Trustee and Company Member
+Parent Trustee and Academy Member

 I am currently working in IT on technical R&D projects mainly related to image processing which I have done for 20 years.
 I studied Electronic and Information Engineering, BEng Hons (1st), hold a PhD and am a Chartered Electronic Engineer.
 I hold an MBA in Business Administration, As well as having been exposed to both the academic side of study I have a broader understanding of management issues having held various mainly technical management positions.
 I have been through a fair amount of education myself, both academic courses and for other more fun things like learning to sail and the theory that comes with that.
 Without a doubt, well-structured and well taught courses presented by enthusiastic teachers were the ones I did best in and enjoyed the most.
 I consider that the environment is certainly critical for learning and achieving.

 Clare has been involved in school and trust governance for over 20 years.
 Currently she works for the NGA, leading and managing a team of consultants who provide specialist, bespoke support and development to all types of boards.
 She also contributes to NGA’s guidance and publications, and represents and speaks for the organisation.
 Clare gained her knowledge and experience of governance by sitting on and chairing boards in a number of schools, some in challenging contexts and in both maintained schools and academy trusts.
 She has also chaired her local authority’s schools forum, and sits on admission appeal panels and independent review panels.

 Clare was a trustee of the National Governance Association for ten years, chairing the trust board for three of these.
 Prior to taking a career break she worked for Marks and Spencer and the civil service, and whilst focusing on raising her four children (all of whom went to local West Sussex schools), she worked for an independent bookseller, probably the best job in the world for someone for whom reading is a central part of their life.